georgiaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Are Bankruptcy Records Public Information?

-Following Georgia Open Records Act, records generated by government parastatals are public records that can be accessible to members of the public.
+Following Georgia Open Records Act, records generated by government parastatals are considered open and generally accessible to members of the public.
 However, files sealed or expunged by the court are not obtainable by public requestors.
 Hence, bankruptcy records are available for public inspection, except the records are expunged.

 • The name of the person involved in the record, unless said person is a juvenile